replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/preflights.md

 ### Weave

-All existing nodes in the cluster can be reached on TCP port 6783.
+* All existing nodes in the cluster can be reached on TCP port 6783.
+* TCP ports 6781, 6782 and 6783 are available on the current host.

 ### Rook & OpenEBS

-If using block storage, a preflight will ensure that at least one block device is available with a minimum size of 10GiB.
+* If using block storage, check that at least one block device is available with a minimum size of 10GiB.

+### Prometheus

+* TCP port 9100 is available for the node exporter.